RedHatInsights/rhproxy/README.md

 The configuration of rhproxy can be updated as follows:

-- Update the Insights Proxy parameters in `~/.config/rhproxy/env/rhproxy.env`
+- Update the Insights proxy parameters in `~/.config/rhproxy/env/rhproxy.env`
 - Provide optional mirror servers in the following file:
   - `~/.config/rhproxy/env/mirror.servers`